chadgh/django-advanced-training/docs/features/contrib.messages.md

     add_message(request, constants.DEBUG, message, extra_tags=extra_tags,
                 fail_silently=fail_silently)
 ```
 All of the convenience functions are the same here.
-The only differences being the name, doc string, and which constant level value that is provided as the second argument of the `add_message` call.
+The only differences being the name, the doc string, and which constant level value that is provided as the second argument of the `add_message` call.

 ### 2.2 Language Features